syncfusion-content/maui-docs/MAUI/DataGrid/swiping.md

 <img alt="Custom Swipe button for Offline" src="Images\swiping\maui-datagrid-custom-offline-swipe-buttons.png" width="404"/>

-## How to swipe Summary and Unbound rows in Xamarin.Forms DataGrid(SfDataGrid).
+## Swipe Summary and Unbound rows in SfDataGrid

 To enable swiping of the `UnboundRow`, `CaptionSummaryRow`, `GroupSummaryRow`, and `TableSummaryRow`, set the `Cancel` property of the `SwipeStartedEventArgs` to false in the `SfDataGrid.SwipeStarted` event handler.
 By default, the `Cancel` property is set to true for all non-data rows.